Supriya1702/Flutter-app-connected-to-server/README.md

-# flutter app connected to server
+# Flutter app connected to server

 A flutter application that is connected to the web server through php and mysql